aanokh/LineFollower/README.md

 <img src="./Media/pcb.jpg" alt="An image of the PCB" width="200" />

-A separate stopwatch device was created for measuring the lap time of the robot.
-It used [controller, sensor]
+A stand-alone stopwatch device was also created for measuring the lap time of the robot.

 ### Software Design